The All Access Consortium

 • Buy tickets from other companies.

-The All Access Consortium is an exclusive, safe, and closed marketplace where companies can share, exchange, buy or sell tickets from other companies.
+The All Access Consortium is an exclusive, safe, and closed community where companies can share, exchange, buy or sell tickets from other companies.
 You choose your partners.
 You choose the terms.
 You get (MUCH) more return on investment in a community of over 4,000 companies and 100 teams in the largest, most extensive, and most exclusive network in sports and live events.

 You have total control over: